 Night Labs: There will be three night labs held during the semester outside of the regular class time.
 Attendance to these labs is mandatory and the worksheets that accompany the lab account for 12% of your grade.
 During weeks we hold night labs, the scheduled day lab will still take place.
-Night labs do not replace the weekly day labs.
+Night labs do NOT replace the weekly day labs.

-Additional Homework: There will be one homework assignment the first week of class to read Appendix A of the lab manual and complete the problems assigned by the instructor.
+Additional Homework: There will be one homework assignment the first week of class to read a write up "Math and Science Basics" and complete the problems assigned by the instructor.
 This homework will be turned in at the beginning of the second class.